 When work gets in the way of your relationship

 Many people spend 40 or more hours actually working and often up to 20 hours commuting each week.
-The emotional impact of this time will inevitably overspill into our personal lives, especially as some people find it so difficult to turn off at the end of a busy day.
 Given the crucial role work plays in our lives, it’s natural that our attitude towards work will affect our personal relationships.

 While work is an important part of life, if it’s constantly given priority over your partner’s needs, your relationship will suffer.
 Like a plant needs water, relationships need attention and without it they cannot thrive.